 Such a spaceplane would operate like an airplane, with the major difference that it would be able to reach space - Low-Earth Orbit in this case, something that airplanes cannot achieve.

 Rockwell International came up with the Star-Raker, a huge wet-wing, horizontal take-off and landing spaceplane that would be able to carry large payloads to LEO, return safely to Earth - thanks to its 95-meters wide tri-delta wings, go through checks and refueling, and take off for LEO again in a matter of hours.

-The Star-Raker and its original purpose became the inspirsation for the planned first generation of the Titans Spaceplanes.
+The Star-Raker and its original purpose became the inspiration for the planned first generation of the Titans Spaceplanes.

 TSI's preliminary designs are a slightly modified version of the Star-Raker's as a sign of respect to this beautiful design and to give the public a comparable vehicle, but the eventual Titans SpacePlane Gen 1 (TSPG1) will have major modifications and modern improvements.

 We are aware of the challenges for a huge machine like the Titans Spaceplanes, but the TSST team is convinced that a spaceplane like the Star-Raker is entirely possible.

 Over the course of the next eight years, TSST will develop two types of reusable launch vehicles, the first one will be a single-stage-to-orbit horizontal take-off, horizontal landing spaceplane.

 This means that it will be going to space in one piece, and function like an airplane rather than a rocket.
 The Titans Spaceplane is planned for production from Q3-2024, and operational from Q3-2028 onward.
 A smaller version, the Titans Space Shuttle, is planned to be operational sooner.
 Both projects are being developed in stealth mode.